luxeengine/luxe-docs/docs/tutorial/collision-callbacks.md

 If the overlap callback event is `begin` or `overlap`, it means we're close enough to pick up the jar.

 We'll set the jar state to `pickupable` when we're not in range, and `collectable` when we're in range.

+!!! note ""
+    If it's just on the ground, it's a pickup, but we can't collect it just yet.
+Once we're in range it can be collected.
+    This is the distinction between the two!

 ```js
 on_jar_overlap(event, other) {